Kkashyap3002/Copylight/README.md

-# Sinple Google Chrome extention to save the link of any tab you visit on one click only
+# Simple Google Chrome extension to save the link of any tab you visit on one click only

 Quick start: